pine3ree/ProcessLanguageTranslatorPlus/README.md

 Via the Language-Switcher you can easily switch to the Translator of another Language.

 ### Roadmap:
-- Link to download zipped Language-Pack created from the current Edition.
+- To build a Button in Language Translator to download zipped Language-Pack created from the current Edition.
 - output of further Information (translation files without original, duplikates)